nervetattoo/jquery-autosave/readme.md

 * **options** _Object_
   An object of key/value pairs that may be used to configure the callback method.
-* **$fields** _jQuery_
+* **$inputs** _jQuery_
-  A jQuery object containing the current scope of form fields.
+  A jQuery object containing the current scope of inputs.
 * **data** _String, Object, Array_
-  Any data that has already been created from the form fields.
+  Any data that has already been created from the inputs.

 #### Return Value

-Data methods should **return some kind of dataset**, most likely containing the values from the form fields.
+Data methods should **return some kind of dataset**, most likely containing the values from the inputs.

 ---

-### save.condition
+### Conditions

-    condition(options, $fields, data[, caller]);
+    condition(options, $inputs, formData[, caller]);

 #### Methods

 The built-in callback methods for determining whether or not to save.

 * **changed**
-  Only save if at least one form field value has changed since the last autosave.
+  Only save if at least one input value has changed since the last autosave.
 * **interval**
   Only save on intervals.
-If anything else triggers an autosave, it will fail.
+If anything else triggers an autosave, it will wait until the next interval to save.

 #### Arguments